surangij/surangij.GitHub.io/README.md

 This could be used for applications for the healthcare and drawing correlations between gene mutations and cancer types or treatments.

 Free Data Science Book
-He book is called Discuptive Possibilities: How Big Data changes Everything by Jeffery Needham Jeffrey Needham explains how big data can provide visibility into the operational efficiency of enterprises and agencies. https://www.amazon.com/Disruptive-Possibilities-Data-Changes-Everything-ebook/dp/B00CLH387W
+THe book is called Discuptive Possibilities: How Big Data changes Everything by Jeffery Needham Jeffrey Needham explains how big data can provide visibility into the operational efficiency of enterprises and agencies. https://www.amazon.com/Disruptive-Possibilities-Data-Changes-Everything-ebook/dp/B00CLH387W